-Welcome on a student tour to Stonehenge & Bath.
-On this tour you will visit 2 amazing places: The Stonehenge World Heritage site and the World Heritage city of Bath.
+Welcome on our tour to Stonehenge & Bath.
+On this tour you will visit two amazing places, The Stonehenge World Heritage site and the World Heritage City of Bath.

 Student Top Attractions in Bath & Stonehenge

-The Stonehenge site has the entrance included in your ticket price.
-You will also get an audio guide given for free as you enter.
-Toilets, souvenirs plus food and drink is available.
 Stonehenge is one of the oldest prehistoric sites in Europe and is also a UN World Heritage Site.
 The site was first started in 3100BC and was in use until 300AD, almost 3500 years.
-You can walk around the stones and use an audio guide that tells you more about the history of the stones.
+You can walk around the stones and use the free audio guide that tells you more about the history of the stones.
 There is also a new visitor centre exhibition to learn more about this incredible landmark.
-Please make sure you are back on board the coach at the correct time.
+The Stonehenge site has the entrance included in your standard ticket price.

-Bath is one of the most beautiful cities in the UK to see and you can learn about its Roman history and the founding of its Roman Bath complex (extra charge), and the citys rebirth in Georgian times and its triumph of architecture in the beautiful Royal Crescent.
-Also see the only bridge in the UK and one of three in the world that has buildings on both sides.
-River boat tours are available most of the year and there is also the Jane Austen Centre for fans of her books.
-Many religious buildings such as Bath Abbey are available to visit and free or just ask for donations for entry.
-There are many street entertainers in the city centre and many shops of all types and of course many restaurants or cafes.
+Learn on the 1 hour walking tour with your guide about its Roman history and the founding of its Roman Bath complex and the citys rebirth in Georgian times and its triumph of architecture in the beautiful Royal Crescent.
+There is the Jane Austen Centre for fans of her books as she lived in Bath about 200 years ago.
+Many religious buildings such as Bath Abbey are available to visit and free or donations for entry.
+There are many street entertainers in the city centre and many shops of all types and of course many restaurants or cafes for lunch.

 Roman Bath Complex